 The UK’s leading wilderness therapy programme for young people (aged between 14-18 years) struggling with emotions and life-circumstances.
-Three weeks of intensive and immersive psychological support and experiential learning opportunities through wild-country expeditions over some of the UK’s most remote and challenging terrain.
+Two weeks of intensive and immersive psychological support and experiential learning opportunities through wild-country expeditions over some of the UK’s most remote and challenging terrain.
 This blend of resources, programme design and environment form a compelling base for self-reflection, strategy building and commitment to positive change.

 Working through themes of attachment, resilience, dealing with challenge, preparing for transitions and independence, your child will have the space and time to tend to their painful psychological wounds, grow in self-awareness, and develop effective strategies to transfer home.
 Our programme and approach is unique within the UK, but this model of treatment has decades of success in the USA.